rprakashg/demos/README.md

-# Ansible Collection - rprakashg.openshift_automation
+# Ansible Collection - rprakashg.demos

 Documentation for the collection.